 Pro tip: To check if your IP is listed on one of the popular blacklists, you can use online tools, like the MXToolBox.
 Bear in mind that not all blacklists affect your email deliverability.
 There are tier 1 blacklists (e.g. Spamhaus) and lower-tier ones that were created only for commercial reasons and aren’t used by ISPs when filtering your emails.
 In other words, even if you do find your IP or domain listed on one of them, it doesn’t necessarily mean your emails will end up in spam.

 Now that you’ve learned these 12 reasons why your email campaigns could be going to spam instead of the inbox and how to be seen as one of the great email senders, it’s time you start improving your email deliverability.

 If you’re unsure about any of the factors mentioned above, just reach out to us in the comments and we’ll do what we can to help you out.

-And if you’re ready to move your campaigns to an email software provider that comes with over 20 years of experience and a full team dedicated to email deliverability then be sure to sign up for GetResponse.
-It comes with a 30-day free trial and comes packed with all the tools you’ll need to reach your email recipients effectively.
+And if you’re ready to move your campaigns to an email software provider that comes with over 20 years of experience and a full team dedicated to email deliverability, then be sure to sign up for GetResponse.
+It offers a forever-free plan and comes packed with all the tools you’ll need to reach your email recipients effectively.